- Mary Anning

 Around 1820, Germain wrote to her mentors, Carl Friedrich Gauss and Joseph-Louis Lagrange, about how she was working to prove Fernat's last theorem, according to Agnes Scott College in Atlanta.
 Germain's efforts eventually led to what is now known as Sophie Germain's theorem.

 Patricia Bath (1942-2019)

-Dr. Patricia Bath is an American ophthalmologist and laser scientist.
+Dr. Patricia Bath was an American ophthalmologist and laser scientist.
 Bath became the first female ophthalmologist to be appointed to the faculty of the University of California, Los Angeles (UCLA) School of Medicine Jules Stein Eye Institute, in 1974; the first woman to chair an ophthalmology residency program in the United States, in 1983; and the first female African American physician to receive a patent for a medical invention, in 1986.